Connah's Quay Nomads F.C.

 In April 2013, the club announced that starting with the 2013–14 season, they would be using an all red home kit, accompanied by an all yellow away kit to complement the new logo which includes the traditional colours used in the Connah's Quay Town crest.

-On 2nd March 2023 it was announced that from the 2023/24 season, they will play there home games in Flint due to problems with the Deeside Stadium pitch.
+On 2 March 2023 it was announced that from the 2023–24 season, they will play their home games in Flint due to behind the scenes tenancy problems with the owners of the Deeside Stadium.
+On 11 November 2025, the team announced plans to build a new 4000 seater stadium for themselves, Shotton Steel RFC, and potential International matches in both Rugby and Football.